Cemeteries in Brownstown

 Rumsey Burial Ground

 The Rumsey burial ground is located on Telegraph rd, just south of Van Horn rd.
-It is believed that the small cemetery contains the graves of approximately 100 men, women and children, some of who are earlier pioneers of Brownstown Township.
+It is believed that the small cemetery contains the graves of approximately 30 men, women and children, some of who are earlier pioneers of Brownstown Township.
 The most prominent marker is that of Moses Rumsey, who owned much of the nearby property.
 Rumsey donated a large piece of property to local citizens for the creation of a school.
 This property reached as far north as the former Maple Grove School which was located at the corner of Telegraph & Van Horn.
-The headstone of Moses Rumsey has been lost over the years, however early records indicate that it was marked by a tall shaft of granite and simply inscribed:

 Burials in the cemetery range in date from 1837 to 1925.
 Family plots for Rumsey, Milliman, Gault, Chase and Blanchard are located here.
 The township’s first assessor, David Smith, is earliest recorded burial at Rumsey.
 Smith was born in 1787 and died in 1837 at 52 years of age.
 He was a member of the first township board of trustees and in 1827 was later named the township assessor.
 Three Civil War soldiers lie buried at Rumsey - Brothers William and John Gault, as well as a William Henry Blanchard.
 Ambrose Little was the last to be laid to rest here in March of 1925.